manuelrujano/ManuelRujano_thesis/demultiplex_assignment.md

     --bcl-input-directory ${input_dir} \
     --sample-sheet ${samplesheet}
 ```
-Thw command was located at:
+The command was located at:
 `/Users/alexandrapolukarova/.nextflow/assets/nf-core/demultiplex/modules/nf-core/bclconvert/main.nf`

 ### 4. How would you configure the pipeline to trim the fastqs?